dendronhq/dendron-site/vault/scratch.2021.09.15.103955.fixing-caching-preview-with-references.md

 If `baz` is updated and `foo` had a cached preview, `foo` preview will not be updated when `baz` is updated.

 Note that this will still require looping through all the notes and doing a string comparison for each update.
 Since we will need to call [getNotesWithLinks](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/dnode.ts#L783-L802).
 `getNotesWithLinks` is O(n * m) if the file names are the same length where (n) is the number of notes and (m) is the file length.
 Doing benchmarking shows that we should be in a happy place for ~100k notes (being able to loop through in 3-7ms) and still work for ~1Mil notes (being able to loop through in 20-70ms).
 Our current largest note keeper users have ~20k notes in their workspace, hence we got some runway.
 Presumably eventually we will fix the cached state and just use the cached state.
-If we are ok with recursive previews not being updated we can go ahead with this solution.
+If we are ok with recursive previews not being updated we can go ahead with this solution.m

 <details>